mjemnawaz/unity-tetris/README.md

 # Tetris Game

-Developed using Unity.
+Developed using Unity and C#.
 Personal Project.
 Game mechanics are complete.
 There is no point or level system.